yunhao-tech/solar_wind/README.md

 ---

-# My roadmap of this data challenge
+# My roadmap for this data challenge

 1. Feature engineering:
 Adding some domaine specific features, c.f. the paper [Machine Learning Approach for Solar Wind